neurobrko/dotfiles/fresh_install.md

 # Fresh Ubuntu install
-This the set of apps, tools and widgets, that I usually use through all Ubuntu instances, that I am working on.
+This is the set of apps, tools and widgets, that I usually use through all Ubuntu instances, that I am working on.
 Some are for desktop only, some for both desktop and server.
 This part is ment mainly as a reminder of what I need to install on a fresh system.

 ## VPN, browser, cloud, terminal emulators